SteveRohrlack/CitySimCore/README.md

     A small fountain park consumes electricity and water.

+#### Ressource transport through the city

+A tile can adopt the RessourceCarrying protocol to signal the simulation that it is capable of transporting ressources.

+This is currently only planned for streets (StreetPlopp).

 ## Event system

 The following objects are emitting events by adopting the "EventEmitting"